< All Topics

 A screenshot of a computer Description automatically generated

-You can also configure a WiFi access point to your NEPI device in this section by entering an access point connection name and passphrase, then clicking the “Access Point Enabled” switch, and connecting.
+You can configure a NEPI WiFi access point to your NEPI device from the RUI “Settings/Device” tab by entering an access point connection name and passphrase, then clicking the “Access Point Enabled” switch, and connecting.
 If you want to connect to the internet through an available WiFi network, just click the Client Enabled switch.
 Your NEPI device is now accessible through a dedicated secure WiFi connection.
 You can now disconnect the Ethernet cable and use this connection to interface to your NEPI device, including the RUI, shared user drive, and SSH file system access.

 NOTE: If your NEPI device’s WiFi hardware supports it, you can configure the WiFi for simultaneous WiFi internet connection and WiFi access point.